PORTFOLIO - FISH ART

 “Lost”

 Mackerel amongst sea fan coral (Gulf of Mexico) mounted on copper treated with various patina solutions.
-The surrounding mount is painted wood.

 Size: 60 x 60 cm